rohithmn01/sample_python/README.md

 # sample_python
-Microservices in Python using Flask Framework
+Microservices in Python using Flask framework | Dockerize and Deploy to Kubernetes with Helm